ShallMate/ShallMate/README.md

 # Hi there, I'm ShallMate! 👋

 I'm a PhD student at Shanghai Jiao Tong University, specializing in Applied Cryptography.
 My research focuses on privacy-preserving technologies such as Private Set Intersection (PSI) and additive homomorphic encryption.
 In addition, I am researching some techniques for data ownership confirmation.
+My research has been published in high-quality journals such as IEEE Transactions on Information Forensics and Security (TIFS), IEEE Transactions on Dependable and Secure Computing (TDSC), and IEEE Transactions on Services Computing (TSC).
 I also serve as a peer reviewer for prestigious journals, including IEEE Transactions on Information Forensics and Security (TIFS) and Journal of Systems Architecture (JSA).

 ## 🚀 About Me